Short URL for this page:

 41 When confusion thus fell upon the Medic army, those stationed in the rear, seeing the confusion of those before them, but having no real knowledge of what had happened, became panic-stricken and turned to retreat in great disorder.
 42 And the Dolomites also experienced a like panic (for they were fighting from the higher positions and could see everything which transpired), and they too began to flee in a disgraceful manner, so that the rout became decisive.
 43 Four thousand of the barbarians fell there, among whom, as it happened, were three p205 of the commanders, and the Romans captured four of the Persian standards, which they immediately sent to Byzantium for the emperor.
 44 They say, moreover, that not less than twenty thousand of their horses perished, not from wounds inflicted by their enemy's missiles or swords, but because in travelling a great distance they had become utterly exhausted and then had found no sufficiency fodder since the time they had come into Lazica; and so, they say, under the stress of both starvation and weakness they succumbed.

 45 Having thus failed in this attempt, Mermeroes withdrew with his whole army to Mocheresis; for, even though they had failed of getting Archaeopolis, the Persians still held the mastery of the greater part of the rest of Lazica.
 46 Now Mocheresis is one day's journey distant from Archaeopolis, a district which includes many populous villages.
-And this is really the beside the land in Colchis; for both wine and the other good things are produced there, though the rest of Lazica, to be sure, is not of such a sort.
+And this is really the best land in Colchis; for both wine and the other good things are produced there, though the rest of Lazica, to be sure, is not of such a sort.
 47 Along by this district flows a river called Rheon, and on it the Colchians in ancient times built a fortress, but in later times they themselves razed the greater part of it to the ground, because, lying as it did in a very flat plain, it seemed to them easy of access.
 48 In those times the fortresses was named Cotiaion in the Greek language, but now the Lazi call it Cotais,16 having corrupted the true sound of the name because of their ignorance of the language.
 Such is the account given by Arrian.17 49 But others say that the place was a city in ancient times and was called p207 Coetaeon; and that Aeetes was born there, and as a result of this the poets both called him a Coetaean and applied the same name to the land of Colchis.

 50 This place Mermeroes was now eager to rebuild, but, since he had no equipment for the task, and because at the same time the winter was already setting in, he replaced with wood as quickly apostle such parts of the fortress as had fallen down and remained there.
 51 But very close to Cotais is an exceedingly strong fortress, Uthimereos by name; in this the Lazi were maintaining strict guard.
 52 And a small number of Roman soldiers also were shading with them the defence of the fortress.
 53 So Mermeroes settled there with his whole army, holding the fairest part of the land of Colchis, and preventing his opponents from carrying any provisions into the fortress of Uthimereos, or from going into the district of Suania and Scymnia, as it is called, though this was subject to them.
 54 For when an enemy is in Mocheresis, the road into this region is thereby cut off for both Lazi and Romans.
 Thus were the armies engaged in Lazica.